-The Appointed Actuary should include an explanatory paragraph to describe the major factors, combination of factors or particular conditions underlying the risks and uncertainties the actuary considers relevant.
+The Appointed Actuary should include an explanatory paragraph to describe the major factors, combination of factors or particular conditions underlying the risks and uncertainties the Appointed Actuary considers relevant.
 The explanatory paragraph should not include general, broad statements about risks and uncertainties due to economic changes, judicial decisions, regulatory actions, political or social forces, etc., nor is the Appointed Actuary required to include an exhaustive list of all potential sources of risks and uncertainties.

-aB.
-Risk of Material Adverse Deviation-
+B. Risk of Material Adverse Deviation

 The Appointed Actuary must provide specific RELEVANT COMMENT paragraphs to address the risk of material adverse deviation.
-The Appointed Actuary must identify the materiality standard and the basis for establishing this standard, with respect to the relevant characteristics of the Company.
+The Appointed Actuary must identify the materiality standard and the basis for establishing this standard.
 The materiality standard must also be disclosed in U.S. dollars in Exhibit B: Disclosures.
-The Appointed Actuary should include an explanatory paragraph to describe the major factors, combination of factors or particular conditions underlying the risks and uncertainties the actuary considers relevant.
-The explanatory paragraph should not include general, broad statements about risks and uncertainties due to economic changes, judicial decisions, regulatory actions, political or social forces, etc., nor is the Appointed Actuary required to include an exhaustive list of all potential sources of risks and uncertainties.
 The Appointed Actuary should explicitly state whether or not he or she reasonably believes that there are significant risks and uncertainties that could result in material adverse deviation.
 This determination is also to be disclosed in Exhibit B.

-bC.
-Other Disclosures in Exhibit B
+C. Other Disclosures in Exhibit B